lurbano/rpi-led-strip/README.md

 ## If you need to kill the server (and it's the only thing running with python3)
 * https://unix.stackexchange.com/questions/104821/how-to-terminate-a-background-process
 > pgrep -a python3
-* this will give you the process id, a number 'nnn'.
-Use the one that has 'python3 server.py'.
+* this will give you the process id, the name line of the command, and a number 'nnn'.
+Find the one that has 'python3 server.py'.
 To kill use:
 > sudo kill nnn